dchote/talkiepi/README.md

 ## Pi Zero Fixes
-I have compiled libopus without ARM NEON support so that it works on the Pi Zero.
-The packages can be found in the [workarounds](/workarounds/). directory of this repo, install the libopus1 package over your existing libopus install.
+I have compiled libopenal without ARM NEON support so that it works on the Pi Zero.
+The packages can be found in the [workarounds](/workarounds/). directory of this repo, install the libopenal1 package over your existing libopenal install.

 ## License